• About

 Go to the Student Life Administration & Operations homepage

-Throughout February and March 2021, approximately 40,000 undergraduate students will be asked to participate in the Student Experience at the Research University survey (SERU) via email.
+Throughout March and April 2024, all undergraduate students will be asked to participate in the Student Experience at the Research University survey (SERU) via email.

-This is the first time U of T will participate in SERU, though SERU has released a series of reports about the impacts of COVID-19 on students since last March from some of its other members.
+SERU has also released a series of reports about the impacts of COVID-19 on students from June 2020 – February 2021.

 What makes SERU unique?